 The Democratic Republic of the Congo

-We partner with national and local organizations in the Democratic Republic of the Congo (DRC) so that women, children, and communities—including those who live in the most fragile settings—can access the health care they need.
+We partner with national and local organizations in the Democratic Republic of the Congo so that women, children, and communities—including those who live in the most fragile settings—can access the health care they need.

-MOMENTUM works closely with the DRC’s government and national and local organizations to transform health care in 10 provinces across the country.
+Four MOMENTUM projects–Integrated Health Resilience, Private Healthcare Delivery, Routine Immunization Transformation and Equity, and Safe Surgery in Family Planning and Obstetrics–work closely with the Democratic Republic of the Congo’s (DRC’s) government and national and local organizations to transform health care in 10 provinces across the country.
 We aim to make it easier for women, children, and families to access high-quality maternal, newborn, and child health, voluntary family planning, and reproductive health services in the private and public health sectors.

 Tailored Solutions for Family Planning and Reproductive Health